- Anemones are flower-like invertebrates that have many long tentacles surrounding a central mouthpart which is attached to a hard surface.

 Where To Look

 - Common on rocky shores, from mid to low tide levels.
 Usually found in rock pools, crevices and on the under surfaces of rocks.

-- Shark Bay WA, SA, TAS, NSW up to Southern QLD.
+- Shark Bay WA, SA, TAS, NSW up to Heron Is QLD.

 Davey, K. (1998).
 A Photographic Guide to Seashore Life of Australia.
 New Holland Publishers Australia Pty Ltd.